From happy customers

 Reef Magic Cairns to Great Barrier Reef Pontoon Cruise

-Plan your visit to the Great Barrier Reef
+Plan your tour of the Great Barrier Reef

 The reef is accessible year-round, but optimal conditions occur from May to October during the dry season.
 Water temperatures range from 22 °C to 29 °C, providing comfortable snorkeling conditions.
 Stinger season (November-April) requires protective suits, which all operators provide.